19hours/sg-statutes/Acts/Work Injury Compensation Act.md

 (j) provide for the establishment of medical boards and panels to determine matters relating to medical evidence;

-(k) provide for the prohibition of conditions and exceptions in policies of insurance issued or renewed, and for certificates of insurance to be issued and displayed, for the purposes of section 23;
+(k) provide for the prohibition of conditions, exclusions and exceptions in policies of insurance issued or renewed, and for certificates of insurance to be issued and displayed, for the purposes of section 23;

+[Act 21 of 2011 wef 01/06/2012]

 (l) provide for any matter relating to the calculation of earnings for the purposes of section 8;